HendrikRathje/HendrikRathje/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning c# and typeScript
+- 🌱 C++ Developer and mechatronics student
-- ⚡ Fun fact: Die Firma Carglass heißt in England Autoglass